 The computer must be joined to a domain.

 You must have a domain user account to provision Analysis Services.
 In a PowerPivot for SharePoint installation, the Analysis Services service account must be a domain user account so that you can manage it from Central Administration.
+You will type the account and credentials on the Server Configuration page as part of the steps in this document.

 The PowerPivot instance name must be available.
 You cannot have an existing PowerPivot named instance on the computer on which you are installing PowerPivot for SharePoint.